 Other PEACE Prizes

 The world is filled with numerous peace prizes that honour individuals and organisations dedicated to promoting harmony and understanding.
 Among these, the Right Livelihood Award, often referred to as the "Alternative Nobel Prize," recognises those offering practical and exemplary solutions to global challenges.
+The World Beyond War - War Abolisher Award highlight efforts to eliminate war as a means of resolving conflict.
 The UNESCO Prize for Peace Education celebrates efforts in educating for peace and tolerance.
-The Niwano Peace Prize acknowledges significant contributions to interreligious cooperation, while the World Beyond War - War Abolisher Awards highlight efforts to eliminate war as a means of resolving conflict.

 The Lenin Peace Prize, once awarded by the Soviet Union, and the Luxembourg Peace Prize, which recognises peacebuilders today, each have unique historical and contemporary significance.
-The Ramon Magsaysay Award, known as Asia's Nobel, honours outstanding contributions to public service and peace in the region.
 The Pacem in Terris Award, inspired by a papal encyclical, celebrates individuals who strive for peace and justice.

 Other notable accolades include the UNESCO Madanjeet Singh Prize for promoting tolerance, the Jawaharlal Nehru Award for international understanding, and the Ahmadiyya Muslim Peace Prize.
 The Gandhi Peace Award and the Pfeffer Peace Prize further underscore the global commitment to peace and non-violence.
 The Félix Houphouët-Boigny Peace Prize and the Bruno Kreisky Prize for human rights also stand out as significant honours in the pursuit of global harmony.